-About 7.9 million people, plus farms and businesses, use more than 3 billion gallons of water every day in South Florida.
-By 2025, thousands of new residents are projected to make South Florida their home, increasing demand for fresh water.
+8.1 million people, plus farms and businesses, use more than 3 billion gallons of water every day in South Florida.
+By 2035, thousands of new residents are projected to make South Florida their home, increasing demand for fresh water.

 It's a multiyear process and can't be done in isolation.
-We work closely with other agencies, local governments and utilities, the agricultural industry and environmental interests.
+We work closely with other agencies, local governments and utilities, the agricultural industry, environmental interests and other stakeholders.
 Public involvement and understanding of agency responsibilities are critical in developing and implementing long-term plans and strategies.
-We're also implementing growth management legislation by enhancing coordination with local governments' comprehensive planning and water supply planning, establishing a closer link between development decisions and the availability of water.
+We also coordinate with local governments' comprehensive planning and water supply planning to establish a closer link between development decisions and the availability of water.

-The District's nearly 18,000-square-mile area is divided into four distinct planning regions: Kissimmee, Upper East Coast, Lower East Coast and Lower West Coast.
+The District's nearly 18,000-square-mile area is divided into five distinct planning regions: Upper Kissimmee, Lower Kissimmee, Upper East Coast, Lower East Coast and Lower West Coast.
 Development of comprehensive water supply plans customized to each region is key to identifying and understanding current and future water needs.